 As with many other online jobs, how much money you can make as an online researcher depends on your skills, experience, and speed.
 Speed is essential because being quick allows you to take on more jobs.

 The average hourly rate for an online researcher is $29/hour.
-However, an entry-level online researcher might make as little as $5 to $10 per hour.
+However, an entry-level online researcher might start out at $5 to $10 per hour, with pay raises to follow.

-As a freelancer, many jobs will pay per project, which means your speed and accuracy will determine your hourly rate.
+As a freelancer, many jobs will pay per project, so your speed and accuracy will determine your hourly rate.

-With experience, you can apply for jobs that range from $10 to $20 per hour.
-And in high-demand technical fields that require certified researchers, $50 to $80 per hour is what I've found in several reviews.
+With experience, you can apply for jobs ranging from $10 to $20 per hour.
+And in high-demand technical fields that require certified researchers, I've found several reviews stating $50 to $80 per hour.

 How Do I Get Started as an Online Researcher?